spolcharoen/DH150-PawanPolcharoen/README.md

 ### 5. Error Prevention
 Severity (1-3) | Problem | Recommendation
 ------------ | ------------- | -------------
-1 | When writing a comment or reply at the bottom of a recipe post, there is no spell-check tool or typo recognition (see Fig 1.6).
+1 | When writing a comment or reply at the bottom of a recipe post, there is no spell-check tool or typo recognition (see Fig. 1.6).
 Thus, users would not be able to easily identify mistakes in their writing. | Add spell-check tool.
-3 | Due to the scattered placement of ads through the blog posts and website in general (see Fig 1.4), it is easy for the user to mistakenly click on an ad and be redirected without warning. | Either separate ads from the main writing and photographic content of the website, or add a confirmation before redirecting the user.
+3 | Due to the scattered placement of ads through the blog posts and website in general (see Fig. 1.4), it is easy for the user to mistakenly click on an ad and be redirected without warning. | Either separate ads from the main writing and photographic content of the website, or add a confirmation before redirecting the user.

 **Fig. 1.6: No Spell-Check**